 If you’re looking to incorporate exercise into your routine, UK HealthCare's community-focused walking program -- called Walk with a Doc -- is a great way to engage in physical activity and to instill healthy habits.
-The UK Integrative Medicine & Health (IMH) program hosts this campaign on select evenings at the Arboretum.
+The UK Integrative Medicine & Health (IMH) program hosts this campaign on the 1st and 3rd Saturday of the month at 9:30 a.m. at Fayette Mall (3401 Nicholasville Rd, Lexington, KY), meeting at the Food Court Entrance located between JCPenney and Macy's.
+(Walk with a Doc will return to the Arboretum in spring 2023.)

 “There are countless physical activities to choose from, but walking is a simple and inexpensive change you can make to improve your health,” said Dr. Connie Jennings, IMH medical director.
 “Since the thought of being alone prevents some people from walking, finding a group to walk with can be enough incentive to maintain an active walking schedule.”